Water supply options for new uses

 For more information on this mitigation program, including a map of the mitigation zone and the application for a proof of mitigated water document, please visit our Skagit River Basin Mitigation Program page:

 Big Lake Water Association domestic water mitigation program

-A new water bank is providing a legal right to water for nearly 100 homes north of Big Lake along Nookachamps Creek, a tributary of the Skagit River.
-We are jointly operating the bank, which launched on Dec.
-3, 2018, with Skagit County.
-We created the bank by purchasing water rights from a local utility.
-The bank repurposes those water rights for household use along Nookachamps Creek between the Skagit River and Big Lake.
+A new program is providing a legal right to water for nearly 100 homes north of Big Lake along Nookachamps Creek, a tributary of the Skagit River.
+We are jointly operating the program — which launched on Dec.
+3, 2018 — with Skagit County.
+We created the program by purchasing water rights from a local utility.
+This mitigation program repurposes those water rights for household use along Nookachamps Creek between the Skagit River and Big Lake.

 Priority has been given to 18 existing homes that do not have a legal source of water following the 2013 state Supreme Court ruling.
-The rest of the bank’s water will be available for new uses on a first-come, first-served basis.
-In total, the bank will accommodate about 96 residential connections.
+The rest of the water will be available for new uses on a first-come, first-served basis.

-To stay updated on these projects, please sign up for our Skagit Basin Water Solutions Email List.
+To stay updated about these projects, please sign up for our Skagit Basin Water Solutions email list.